jiejie168/Python_trainning/README.md

 # Python_trainning
-This is a daily practice in order to improve my Python skills
+This is a daily practice based on Leetcode in order to improve my Python skills